 Thanks to all those carers who've shared their stories with us so far.
-We've got lots of editing to do before the launch of the project in June during Carers Week!
-We've managed to record around 10 stories with 2 more planned.
+The Adult Care Information Team are currently busy editing the stories ready for the launch of the project in June during Carers Week!
+Adult Care (with help from partners) have managed to record around 10 carers' stories with 3 more planned.

-Derbyshire County Council are asking local carers to share their experiences and participate in a year-long empathy project called Walk a Mile in a My Shoes.
+Derbyshire County Council have been asking local carers to share their experiences and participate in a year-long empathy project called Walk a Mile in a My Shoes.

 The project idea has been developed from work carried out by the Empathy Museum , which set up the first “A Mile in My Shoes” project to promote empathy by getting people thinking about what other people's lives are like.